 #15 Get some awesome pictures in Hvar’s lavender fields

 Hvar isn’t called Lavender island for no reason.
-Lavender grows all across the island, providing a stunning contract of purple against the vibrant greens of the island and azure of the sea.
+Lavender grows all across the island, providing a stunning contrast of purple against the vibrant greens of the island and the azure of the sea.

 If you’re visiting Hvar during lavender season, between June and July, then you should make sure to visit one of these fields.

 The main lavender fields can be found around Zastrazisce, Gdinj and Bogomolje.